-Wind power is a form of energy conversion in which turbines convert the kinetic energy of wind into mechanical or electrical energy that can be used for power.
-Historically, wind power in the form of windmills has been used for centuries for such tasks as grinding grain and pumping water.7
+Brittanica.com explains that wind power is a form of energy conversion in which turbines convert the kinetic energy of wind into mechanical or electrical energy that can be used for power.
+Historically, wind power in the form of windmills has been used for centuries for such tasks as grinding grain and pumping water and, more recently, wind turbines have produced electricity by using the energy generated to drive electrical generators.